 Breastfeeding can be a rollercoaster ride.
 Right from the initial euphoria of baby latching on, to doubt and anxiety about milk supply.
-For first time moms breastfeeding can be an overwhelming experience.
+For first-time moms breastfeeding can be an overwhelming experience.
 It can be quite intense and an eventful journey to say the least.
-But with a balanced mindset and preparation you can settle into your routine with baby and succeed at breastfeeding.
+But with a balanced mindset and preparation, you can settle into your routine with the baby and succeed at breastfeeding.

 This is a minimalist list of breastfeeding essentials you will need.
 These will help make the journey through breastfeeding a little more comfortable.

 Correct knowledge at the start of breastfeeding is crucial to long-term success.
 Not many moms think of investing in a breastfeeding class and regret later for not having known certain information when they first started.
 An online self-paced breastfeeding class is best suited for this very reason.
 You can take the class at your own pace and all the information is always available to you even after you complete the class.
 This especially helps when breastfeeding throws a curve ball when you least expect.
 There may not always be time to call a doctor or LC, in such a case you can quickly refer the information sheets from class.

 As a new breastfeeding mom you will experience arm and back pain.
 After going through an exhausting labor experience you will now have a mini human attached to you all the time.
 It’s not easy.
 But a breastfeeding pillow offers good support for your arms and back.
 This is a purchase that you don’t want to skip.
 I used my pillow until my son grew out of it at about 3 months.

 You may experience sore nipples due to constant latching, unlatching and inexperience in breastfeeding.
 A natural nipple butter can be used between feeds.
 This helps moisturize the sore area and heal any cracks and bruising.
 I find nipple butters with calendula extracts to be quite helpful for quick healing.